emard/esp32s3-jtag/README.md

 ESP32S3 and ESP32C3 have built-in hardware USB JTAG by default routed to JTAG of internal CPU.
-It is possible to route this USB JTAG to physical GPIO pins.
+It is possible to route this USB JTAG to physical GPIO pins from user firmware.
+No efuses need to be burned.

     XIAO ESP32S3 MINI
     Mouser P/N: 713-113991114    7$